-All applicants for an FAA Aviation Mechanic Certificate must qualify by meeting the prescribed requirements as stated in 14 CFR art 65, section 65.77.
-They must additionally pass a written knowledge test, and the oral and practical tests or the certificate and/or rating sought, in accordance with 14 CFR part 65.
+All applicants for as FAA Aviation Mechanic Certificate must qualify by meeting the prescribed requirements as stated in 14 CFR part 65, section 65.77.
+They must additionally pass a written knowledge test, and the oral and practical tests for the certificate and/or rating sought, in accordance with 14 CFR part 65.